View & Edit Students: Overview

 Table 1.
 Information Displayed in the Current Active Test Assignments Table

-Test Program The test program for the current active test assignment (This field is view only.)
+Testing Program The testing program for the current active test assignment (This field is view only.)

 Test Assignment Status The status of the current active test assignment (The status can be only “In Progress” or “Assigned.”
 This field is view only.)